 Remember the days when you’d dread making a customer service call to your network provider for fear of having to deal with Interactive Voice Response (IVR) Systems on the other side of the phone?
 No one liked having to listen to that familiar monotonous IVR telling you to “Press (silence) 9 awkward voice change to listen to (silence) the menu options again”.
-Which, let’s be honest, would usually prompt the following reaction:

 Fast forward to 2019 where essentially the same concept has now been fine-tuned to make not only customer experience, but also customer assistance more seamless than ever before.
 That dreaded call-assistant has evolved to give us efficient chatbots as well as Deep-Learning and Natural Language Processing fueled voice assistants, and as a result customer engagement is soaring across platforms enabled with conversational AI.